Illinois political powerhouse implicated in corruption probe

 Prosecutors claim that the purpose of the alleged scheme was "to influence and reward the official’s efforts to assist ComEd with respect to legislation concerning ComEd and its business."
 In a news release, the U.S. Attorney's Office said that "Public Official A" influenced lawmakers regarding legislation that impacted ComEd.
 At this time, Madigan has not been charged and has not been formally accused of wrongdoing.

 The $200 million fine for ComEd is part of a deferred prosecution agreement the company signed.
-The investigation of the alleged scheme continues, and a state Democratic Party spokeswoman confirmed that Madigan received subpoenas to turn over documents.
+The investigation of the alleged scheme continues, and Madigan's office confirmed that he has received subpoenas for documents related to job recommendations, while insisting that he did nothing wrong.

+"The Speaker has never helped someone find a job with the expectation that the person would not be asked to perform work by their employer, nor did he ever expect to provide anything to a prospective employer if it should choose to hire a person he recommended," Madigan's office said in a statement.
+"He has never made a legislative decision with improper motives and has engaged in no wrongdoing here.
+Any claim to the contrary is unfounded."

 CLICK HERE TO GET THE FOX NEWS APP